The Best Coding Bootcamps for High School Students

 Why Attend a Coding Bootcamp in High School?

-High school students with an interest in the tech industry might attend a coding bootcamp to get a lay of the land.
+High school students with an interest in the tech industry might attend a summer coding bootcamp to get a lay of the land.
 These bootcamps allow them to gather real-world experience and essential skills for careers in the tech industry.
 It also helps them to determine if a tech career path is what they want to pursue in the future.

 Most coding camps for high school students are summer programs, so prior experience in coding may not be a requirement.
 Students can enroll in these programs just to explore different tech career options.
 Since some of these summer bootcamps are hosted by universities, high school students can also gain some college experience during coding programs.